marwan91/car_lanes_project/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to eliminate the shakiness of the extrapolated lines drawn on the lanes
+A possible improvement would be to eliminate the shakiness of the extrapolated lines drawn on the lanes.

+The pipeline works only for a specific image size, It can be modified to be flexible for a variety of image dimensions.